Windyle/Integratio/README.md

 todo
 ```

+## Setup for Contributors

+1. Fork the repository

+2. Go inside the root folder of the project and run: `npm install`

+3. To run the application: `npm run dev -- --open`.<br>This will open a new tab in your browser pointing at localhost:3000

+> SvelteKit uses Vite with Hot Module Replacement, where changes to your code are reflected in the browser instantly.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.